wp-plugins/easydigitaldownloads-hoststreamsell-extension/readme.txt

 = 0.99 =

 * added meta key to each video post which can be used for ordering the posts when viewing a category

+= 1.00 =

+* added support to set a Website Reference ID.
+The default for this will be 0 (zero), and should only be changed in the event that you want multiple WordPress websites selling the same videos.
+You set a different ID for each website, which is used to distinguish for example a customer with WordPress user ID of 5 on one website, with a totally different user on another website with the same user ID of 5

+= 1.01 =
+*Added ability to configure text above video when showing trailer or full video through a plugin setting